 These glands give way to a subtle effect that makes the identification even easier.
 Another difference is their size.
 Females are larger than males with plump bodies and more projecting genital areas.

 While African Dwarf Frogs don’t have teeth, they also lack ears.
 And to steer through the water, they use their lateral line.
 The lateral line also functions as a detector of environmental changes.
 The African Dwarf frog doesn’t have gills to breathe under the water.
 They often travel to the water’s surface to breathe air using their lungs.

-Four Common Species of African Dwarf Frog
+Four Common Species

 It’s essential to mention that mistaking a different frog species for African Dwarf Frogs is common.

 African Dwarf Frogs are linked with the Hymenochirus genus.
 There are generally four species in the same genus having similar personalities and physical traits.

 The variations in their diet and water temperatures are also quite simple.